DeadRobotDev/twitch-pomo-bot/README.md

 # twitch-pomo-bot
-A Twitch chat bot for co-working streamers.
-Viewers can set their own task.
-Streamers can display them by adding a simple text source to OBS.
+A Twitch chat bot for co-working streams that allows viewers to set their own task.
+The tasks are saved to a text file so they can be displayed in OBS.

 ## Installation
 - Download the [latest release](https://github.com/DeadRobotDev/twitch-pomo-bot/releases).